Lukas238/open-in-responsys/readme.md

   Options:

-    -e, --edit                        Open the file in the edit windows in Responsys.
+    -e, --edit                        Open the file on an edit windows in Responsys.
-    -b, --browser <browserName>       Define the browser to used to open the file (ex.: "chrome", "firefox").
+    -b, --browser <browserName>       Define the browser to be used to open the file (ex.: "chrome", "firefox").
-    -i, --initialize [ResponsysRoot]  Create a "orsys.json" configuration file in current folder.
+    -i, --initialize [ResponsysRoot]  Creates "orsys.json" configuration file in the current folder.
-    -a, --win-contextmenu-add         Add the "Responsys" contextual menu.
+    -a, --win-contextmenu-add         Add Responsys contextual menu.
 Win only.
-    -r, --win-contextmenu-remove      Remove "Responsys" contextual menu.
+    -r, --win-contextmenu-remove      Remove Responsys contextual menu.
 Win only.
-    -h, --help                        output usage information
+    -h, --help                        Output usage information

 ## Install